radiantmediaplayer/rmp-vast/README.md

 }
 ```
 Not all fields may be available, so check availability before usage.
-- `getCompanionAd(index)`: return `HTMLElement|null` representing the companion ad.
+- `getCompanionAd(index: Number)`: return `HTMLElement|null` representing the companion ad.
 It takes a `Number` index parameter which represents the index of the wanted companion ad in the Array returned from `getCompanionAdsList` method.
 This method automates the required pinging for companion ads.
 Usage example:
 ```javascript
   container.addEventListener('adstarted', function () {
     // we need to call getCompanionAdsList BEFORE calling getCompanionAd so that